-The breakdown of myself and others is always something I have considered.
-In a world filled with simple realities of non-permanence, I came to understand that everything will always change.
-I grew up in a family of giants—people who understood the sovereignty of dirt; that the Earth would provide or take on a whim.
+The breakdown of myself and others is something I continually contemplate.
+I was born to a family of giants—people who understood the sovereignty of dirt; that the Earth would provide or take on a whim.
 Two families, one taming wilderness and one tilling fields merged into me.
 I grew up to an old generation, slowly fading.
-My summers were spent in the deep woods where rain and moss and ages of debris formed new life and on lands so dry and weathered that I could watch the best of the world crack and peel.
-It is an inescapable part of me that everything must return to ash and dust, a truth that I see not as a prison in a culture that relishes in youthful perfection, but rather a release.
-Since those young summers, I learned what it was like to see death.
-I watched a true prairie woman, still washing the dust of those dirty-thirties from her skin, fade behind glassy blue eyes.
-She was followed by many others but such is the life of a young child in an old family— death becomes an early part of the equation.
-These early understandings of a temporary humanity have come to deeply enrich and define my practice.
+My summers were spent in the deep woods where rain and moss and debris sprung new life; with my brothers I roamed lands so dry and weathered that we could watch the best of the world crack and peel.
+It is an inescapable part of me that everything must return to ash and dust, a truth that grounds me in the western race for youth and perfection.

 In crises, we are confronted with the inarguable truth that we are all at once limitless in potential while limited in form.
 Within our minds, we feel infinity; we sense our consciousness to be something ageless within a fallible container.
 These bodies, which empower us and shape our environments, also contain an intense fragility—susceptible to illness, injury, and loss.
 No matter the media, my work investigates the imperfect characteristics of human experience.
 By processes of fragmentation and reduction, I imagine bodies and spaces as emotional objects that contain injury, history, complexity, and meaning—inseparable from inevitable decay.